 7. Iconic Brewing, Richland

 Iconic Brewing might be a bit of a drive for those who don’t live in north Richland, but it’s well worth the trip.
 Upon arrival, you’ll be greeted by the sight of the cheery, fire-engine red brewery popping out of 2 acres of green landscape.
 And if you’re lucky, you’ll hear the sound of live music coming from their outdoor seating area, which also has several firepits.
 For sure, Iconic Brewing is a great place to unwind with your family or friends at the end of a busy week.
-They have a few beers of their own and a few guest taps, and…well, we haven't had a bad beer there, ever.
-They also have an adjacent wine-tasting room for Southern Cross Wines, if grapes are more your thing.
+All of their beers are made in house, and…well, we haven't had a bad beer there, ever.
+They also have an adjacent wine-tasting room, and all of their wines come from their local estate vineyard north of Pasco.